DSchau/css-in-js-training/content/proposal.md

     - Inheritance
     - Animation
     - Extensibility (e.g. allowing components to be customized)
+    - Using CSS in JS with existing libraries (e.g. Bootstrap, Foundation, etc.)
 1. Advanced CSS in JS
     - Theming
     - Server side and/or static rendering